neo-project/docs/en-us/basic/neocontract.md

 Developers can use NeoContract for almost any high-level language they are good at.
 The first batch of supported languages ​​are C #, VB.Net, F #, etc. We provide compilers and plug-ins for these languages, ​​allowing compilation of these high-level language into the instruction set, supported by NeoVM.
 As the compiler focus on MSIL (Microsoft intermediate language) during compilation, so theoretically, any.
 Net language can be translated into MSIL language, and become directly supported.

-A huge number of developers are proficient in these languages, and the above languages have a very strong integrated development environment.
+A huge number of developers are proficient in these languages, and the above languages have very strongly integrated development environments.
 Developers can develop, generate, test and debug, all within Visual Studio, where they are able to take full advantage of the smart contract development templates we provide, to gain a head start.

 ### Java, Kotlin